ankushjain358/coderjony-statiq-blog/input/blogs/getting-started-with-aws-cdk-using-net.md

 Bootstrapping is required only once per environment, where environment is a combination of target AWS account & region into which the stack is intended to be deployed..

-To bootstrap your AWS envionment for CDK deployment, run below command.
+To bootstrap your AWS environment for CDK deployment, run below command.
 ```bash
 cdk bootstrap
 ```